The 5 Most Common Money Mistakes That Prevent Your Small Business from Thriving

 But is that

-If my doctor told me that my odds of survival are less than landing “tails” on a coin flip, I wouldn’t be celebrating.
+If my doctor told me that my odds of survival are little more than landing “tails” on a coin flip, I wouldn’t be celebrating.

 Besides, you don’t want to be struggling through your years of business so you can say you survived to business adolescence.
 You want your business to thrive.
 You want your business to serve you and your family.